Zhou Yongjun incident: Background on Zhou

 Zhou was a student at the China University of Political Science and Law at the time of the student protests and ensuing military crackdown on 4 June 1989.
 He was among a group of students who were photographed kneeling in front of the Great Hall of the People on 22 April that year to present a list of demands to China's leaders after the death of Hu Yaobang.

 Zhou was arrested and held for two years in prison for his role in the protests.
-He subsequently lost his enrolment status as a student as well as his family registration as a Beijing resident.
-In 1992, Zhou fled to Hong Kong and then travelled to the United States, where he was granted resident's status.
+He subsequently lost his enrollment status as a student as well as his family registration as a Beijing resident.
+In 1992, Zhou fled to Hong Kong and then traveled to the United States, where he was granted resident's status.
 His first attempt to re-enter China was in 1998, but he was caught and sentenced to three years of administrative detention in a re-education-through-labour camp.
 After his release, he again left in 2002 for the United States.